|Australian Harness Racing Rules 151-174||

 (c) A whip that does not comply with sub-paragraph (b) may be confiscated by the Stewards.

-(2) A driver shall only apply the whip in a flicking motion whilst holding a rein in each hand with the tip of the whip pointed forward in an action which does not engage the shoulder.
+(2) (a) A driver shall only apply the whip in a wrist only flicking motion whilst holding a rein in each hand with the tip of the whip pointed forward in an action which does not engage the shoulder.

 (3) A driver shall not use a whip in an unapproved manner.

 (4) For the purposes of sub-rule (3) a driver shall be deemed to have used the whip in an unapproved manner in the following circumstances which are not exclusive:-